VanillaXM/git-demo/README.md

-# Some-notes
+# Some notes
-Just for some tests and fun
+Just for some tests and fun.